 Kodi (formerly known as XBMC) is your personal home theatre.
-It is a free and open-source (GPL) software media player and entertainment hub, available for most of the operating systems including Linux, OSx, Windows, iOS, and Android.
+It is a free and open-source (GPL) media player and entertainment hub, available for most of the operating systems including Linux, OSX, Windows, iOS, and Android.

-You can use it on television with remote control as it supports a 10-foot user interface.
+You can also use it on television with remote control as it supports a 10-foot user interface.

 Kodi Features,

-There are multiple ways to install software on Ubuntu.
-You can install Kodi using apt-get command and Ubuntu Software manager.
+There are multiple ways to install Kodi software on Ubuntu.
+You can install using apt command and Ubuntu Software manager.

 1. Install Kodi using Command(Terminal) in Ubunu